ErrTime

-"ErrTime" is a song by American rapper Cardi B. Released on September 19, 2025, through Atlantic Records, it is the sixteenth track on her second studio album, Am I the Drama?
+"ErrTime" is a song by American rapper Cardi B. The song was written by Cardi B, Jordan Thorpe, Javaan Anderson, and its producers James "DJ SwanQo" Steed and Matthew "Sean Island" Allen.
+Remixes with American rappers Latto and Jeezy were included separately on digital bonus editions of the album, as well as one with both featured together.
+The version featuring Jeezy was released to rhythmic contemporary radio on November 18, 2025 through Atlantic Records, as the fourth single from her second studio album, Am I the Drama?
 (2025).
-It was written by Cardi B, Jordan Thorpe, Javaan Anderson, and its producers James "DJ SwanQo" Steed and Matthew "Sean Island" Allen.
-A remix with American rapper Latto was released on the digital "ErrTime Edition" of the album on September 24, 2025.
-A remix with American rapper Jeezy and another with both Latto and Jeezy were released on the digital "The Snow Mix" version of the album on November 12, 2025.
+In 2026, the original version of "ErrTime" won the NAACP Image Award for Outstanding Hip Hop/Rap Song and the American Music Award for Favorite Rap/Hip Hop Song.

 Background

 On September 18, 2025, Cardi B revealed the tracklist to her second studio album Am I the Drama?, including "ErrTime" as the sixteenth track.
 Following the album's release on September 19, Latto posted an Instagram story with the words "Latto is the drama" on September 24, teasing a collaboration.
 The duo previously worked together in 2023 on the song "Put It on da Floor Again", which reached number 13 on the Billboard Hot 100 and was certified platinum in the US.
 On September 24, Cardi B released the "ErrTime Edition" of Am I the Drama?, including a remix of "ErrTime" with Latto as a bonus track.
 Cardi B shared an image across her social platforms on November 11 showing a black crow perched on top of a snowman, captioned "Looks like there is a 100 percent chance of snow tomorrow at 12pm est ⛄️😏", to which Jeezy replied with a snowman emoji.
-She released the "The Snow Mix" edition of the album the next day, including two new remixes of "ErrTime" as bonus tracks, one with Jeezy and another with both Latto and Jeezy.
+She released "The Snow Mix" edition of the album the next day, including two new remixes of "ErrTime" as bonus tracks, one with Jeezy and another with both Latto and Jeezy.
+Atlantic Records serviced "ErrTime" to rhythmic contemporary radio on November 18 as the album's fourth single.